localvariable23/Expense_Splitter_Final_Project---Akhil-Kona-Ryan-Suri/README.md

 ### Challenge 1: Balance Calculation
 **Problem**: Managing balances between users **Solution**: Implemented dual-sided balance tracking where each user maintains their relationships

+### Challenge 2: Precision Tracking
+**Problem**: Python floating-point arithmetic caused small rounding errors (e.g., $0.0001), making total balances across all users not sum to exactly zero, creating phantom debts.
+**Solution**: Added threshold checking in the settle_balance method.
+Any balance smaller than $0.01 is automatically removed from the system, treating it as zero and maintaining financial accuracy.

 ## Lessons Learned
 - Importance of planning data structures before implementation